Basis for admission decisions 2026

 Admission decisions are based primarily on high school averages and meeting minimum grades in the required courses.
 The majority of students were admitted with a minimum overall average of at least 78% and the published minimum grade in required courses.
 Competitive programs had a higher minimum average requirements.

-Science and Aviation received an increased number of applications from a strong applicant pool.
-Applicants who did not receive an offer for Science and Aviation were given an alternate offer to Honours, Science.
+The Science and Aviation program received a large number of applications for a limited number of spaces.
+Applicants who did not receive an offer for Science and Aviation were considered for an alternate offer to Honours, Science.